mehulagg/gitlab/doc/development/documentation/styleguide/index.md

 For guidelines on capitalizing headings, see the section on [capitalization](#capitalization).

 NOTE: **Note:**
 If you change an existing title, be careful.
-In-page [Anchor links](#anchor-links), links in the GitLab application, and links from external sites can all break.
+In-page [anchor links](#anchor-links), links in the GitLab application, and links from external sites can break.

 ### Anchor links